dreab8/JdbcSession/README.md

 the TransactionCoordinator has access to the JdbcSession.
 This leads to a nice flow of "events" between the two of them.
 Let's take a closer look at the specifics of that flow in regards to the JDBC and JTA env use-cases...

-_BTW, this is unified between both "JDBC API granularity" approaches_
 _TODO: Would it somehow be possible to support type simultaneously?
 Maybe by passing some kind of argument when beginning a transaction?_

 ### JDBC case